yugabyte/yugabyte-db/docs/content/latest/yugabyte-platform/install-yugabyte-platform/prepare-environment/gcp.md

 ## Create a service account

-Yugabyte Platform requires a service account with the appropriate permissions to provision and manage compute instances.
+YugabyteDB Anywhere requires a service account with the appropriate permissions to provision and manage compute instances.

 To create a service account, perform the following: